-- Songs for the Deaf is an album filled to the brim with badass hard rock, and then comes "Mosquito Song".
+- Songs for the Deaf is an album filled to the brim with badass hard rock.
+Then comes "Mosquito Song".
 Chills guaranteed.

-- "The Sky is Falling" has incredible guitar riffs on top of a pulsating drum beat and almost poetic lyrics.
+- "The Sky Is Fallin'" has incredible guitar riffs on top of a pulsating drum beat and almost poetic lyrics.

-- "You Think I Ain't Worth A Dollar..." with its brilliant use of Soprano and Gravel.
+- "You Think I Ain't Worth a Dollar..." with its brilliant use of Soprano and Gravel delivered by Oliveri.

-- "You've Got A Killer Scene There, Man" is one of these songs where not a lot happens, yet it's still completely awesome.
+- "You Got a Killer Scene There, Man" is one of these songs where not a lot happens, yet it's still completely awesome.

 - "Little Sister" proves that cowbells and electric guitars are a winning combination.
 It also has one of the best choruses of their whole career.
 It gets even better when Eddie Vedder plays said cowbell.